Eazlewing/nyan-taskbar/README.md

 > Run `/nyan` or `/pusheen` then place a number from `0` to `100` or do `auto` for automatic progress according to the note's checked checkboxes.

 > [!WARNING]
-> This progress bar is untested by other users, it works only on my end.
+> This progress bar is untested by other users, it works only on my end for Windows 11.
 BACKUP YOUR VAULT before introducing this plugin.